ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Information on the Dataset

 To ensure taxonomic reliability and consistency across ReefNet annotations, we implemented a multi-stage expert verification and filtering process.
 This process was supported by a custom web-based application developed specifically for large-scale, structured review of coral genus annotations by marine biologists.
 Expert feedback collected through this platform was used to assess annotation quality, identify systematic labeling errors, and curate high-confidence subsets for benchmark construction.

-\paragraph{Manual Verification Tool.} We developed a custom web-based platform to support expert review of coral genus annotations.
-Marine biologists used the tool to verify stratified subsets of model predictions across sources and taxa.
-Each annotation was labeled as \textit{Correct}, \textit{Incorrect}, \textit{Low Image Quality}, or \textit{Hard to Decide}, based on a zoomable patch and full-image context.
+\paragraph{Manual Verification Tool.} We developed a custom web-based platform to support expert review of coral genus annotations (Figure~\ref{fig:verification_tool}).
+Marine biologists used the tool to verify stratified subsets of annotations across sources and taxa.
+Each annotation was labeled as \textit{Correct}, \textit{Incorrect}, \textit{Low Image Quality}, or \textit{Hard to Decide}, based on a zoomable image patch together with the full-image context.
 The interface supports genus- and source-specific filtering, progress tracking, and pseudonymized user sessions.
-The system is lightweight, scalable, and integrated with the ReefNet pipeline.
-All verification actions are logged with metadata for auditability and downstream filtering.
-Expert feedback informed exclusion criteria and helped construct benchmark splits (e.g., Train-S2, Train-S4) with up to 92\% agreement.
-These labels were also used to refine taxon definitions and guide model re-training.
+The system is lightweight, scalable, and integrated into the ReefNet curation pipeline.
+All verification actions are logged with metadata to support auditability and downstream filtering.
+Expert feedback informed exclusion criteria and helped construct the high-confidence benchmark subset, which achieved 92\% agreement.
+These labels were also used to refine taxonomic definitions and guide model retraining.

-\subsubsection{More Details on the Centralized Re-Verification Protocol}
+\subsection{More Details on the Centralized Re-Verification Protocol}

 Our reviewers are not inherently superior to the original CoralNet annotators.
-However, our audit revealed systematic issues such as taxonomic inconsistencies across sources, frequent mislabeling (e.g., genus-level errors in \textit{Acropora}), and the absence of standardized label conventions.
-Moreover, because each CoralNet source was annotated by a distinct group with varying taxonomic expertise, intra-source labels are acceptable but introduce significant noise and bias when merged across datasets.
-ReefNet addresses this by applying centralized expert verification across all sources, thereby establishing a consistent cross-source quality baseline that CoralNet alone cannot provide.
+However, our audit revealed systematic issues, including taxonomic inconsistencies across sources, frequent mislabeling (e.g., genus-level errors in \textit{Acropora}), and the absence of standardized label conventions.
+Moreover, because each CoralNet source was annotated by a distinct group with varying taxonomic expertise, labels that may be acceptable within individual sources can introduce substantial noise and bias when merged across datasets.
+ReefNet addresses this issue by applying centralized expert verification across all sources, thereby establishing a consistent cross-source quality baseline that CoralNet alone cannot provide.

-\textbf{Expert Reviewers Background.} The verification team included one highly experienced coral taxonomist, three senior coral ecologists, and six PhD-level specialists in coral systematics and reef monitoring.
-Full reviewer details will be provided in the acknowledgments after the review process to preserve anonymity.
+\textbf{Expert Reviewers' Background.} The verification team included one highly experienced coral taxonomist, three senior coral ecologists, and six PhD-level specialists in coral systematics and reef monitoring.
+Full reviewer details will be provided in the acknowledgments in the camera-ready release.